Saksham091/Weather-Explorer/README.md

 # Weather Explorer

-Weather Explorer is a single-page application that provides users with detailed weather information, including real-time weather conditions, air pollution status, wind speed, and more.
+Weather Explorer is a application that provides users with detailed weather information, including real-time weather conditions, air pollution status, wind speed, and more.
 If you're looking for accurate and comprehensive weather insights, Weather Explorer has got you covered.
 The website serves as a centralized hub for weather data, offering forecasts, UV index, and interactive map visualization for any city.

 ## 🚀 Live Demo